smudgelang/smudge/docs/tutorial/tutorial.rst

 ------

-To use the generated C code, make a main.c file that defines the assert function whose prototype is in turnstyle_ext.h.
+To use the generated C code, make a main.c file that defines the SMUDGE_panic function whose prototype is in turnstyle_ext.h.

 Now you can send the coin and person events by calling the appropriate event functions.
 Pass NULL as the argument for now, we'll discuss what